EEHMD-database/EEHMD_v2/README.md

 # EEHMD_v2
 2st version of the EEHMD database.
-Improved aquisition frequencies and more motion capture precision
+It includes higher aquisition frequencies and more motion capture precision.